connectrpc/connectrpc.com/docs/faq.md

 ### How do I import types for `google.protobuf.Any`?

-Types not declared from the service's methods may need to be specified to ensure availability This often appears as a `google.protobuf.Any` failing to unmarshal with an unknown type error.
+Types not declared from the service's methods may need to be specified to ensure availability.
+This often appears as a `google.protobuf.Any` failing to unmarshal with an unknown type error.
 To ensure the message can be used, add the type to the descriptor registry for your languages' runtimes.